R1NC/AND-WebP/README.md

 ### Introduction

-Google's origin Android API doesn't support WebP until ICS(Android 4.0).
+Android has no support for WebP codec until ICS(4.0).

-This project is a native(C++) implementation based on Google's open source project [Chromium](https://git.chromium.org/).
+This project is a native implementation based on [Chromium](https://git.chromium.org/).
-So you need not to care about the compatibility.

 ### Features